Sebastopaul/AI-Course/Notes/Challenge_Lab/Challenge_Lab.md

 ![Training metrics](./assets/training_metrics.png)

-We can now test our model on testing data.
+We can now deploy our model using batch transform and test it on testing data.

 ![Model Testing 1](./assets/model_testing.png)